-The Impact of ETFs on Asset Markets: Experimental Evidence
+The Impact of ETFs in Secondary Asset Markets: Experimental Evidence

-We examine how exchange traded funds (ETFs) affect asset pricing, volatility and trade volume in a laboratory asset market.
-We consider markets with or without ETF assets and whether there is zero or negative correlation in asset returns.
+We examine how exchange traded funds (ETFs) affect asset pricing, and trade volume in a laboratory asset market.
+We focus on behavior in secondary markets with or without ETF assets and whether there is zero or negative correlation in asset dividends.
 In the latter case, the diversification benefits of ETFs are most salient.
-We find that when the returns are negatively correlated, ETFs reduce mispricing and price volatility without decreasing trading volume.
-When returns are uncorrelated, the ETF has no impact.
+We find that when the dividends are negatively correlated, ETFs reduce mispricing without decreasing trading volume.
+When dividends are uncorrelated, the ETF has no impact on these same measures.
 Thus, our findings suggest that ETFs do not harm, and may in fact improve, price discovery and liquidity in asset markets.

 JEL Classification: G11, G12, G14, C92